The two-dimensional one-component plasma is hyperuniform: Preliminary results

 \end{itemize} We refer to \eqref{eq:global_law_FN} as a “global law”, controlling the system at macroscopic scale.
 The next proposition expresses the fact that the system is also well-behaved down to some large microscopic scale.
 Let us first introduce two important distances that will play a role in Proposition \ref{prop:local_laws} and in the rest of the paper.

-\textbf{The smallest microscopic scale $\rho_\beta$.} We refer to a certain \emph{minimal lengthscale} introduced in \cite{armstrong2019local} and denoted by $\rho_\beta$.
-It is a positive constant that depends only on $\beta$, and corresponds to the length-scale above which good rigidity properties are proven.
+\textbf{The smallest microscopic scale $\rho_\beta$.} We refer to a certain \emph{minimal lengthscale} introduced in \cite{armstrong2019local} and denoted by $\rho_\beta$. \cor{The precise expression of $\rho_\beta$ will not be important for us, but we include it here for completeness:

+where $C$ is some constant not depending on $\beta$. }The quantity $\rho_\beta$ corresponds to the length-scale above which good rigidity properties are proven.

-\textbf{Distance to the boundary.} For technical (and possibly physical) reasons, properties of the full-system are easier to understand when one looks “away from the edge”, namely at some non-trivial distance of the boundary $\partial \LN$.
+\textbf{Distance to the boundary.} For technical (and possibly physical) reasons, properties of the full system are easier to understand when one looks “away from the edge”, namely at some non-trivial distance of the boundary $\partial \LN$.
 For $x$ a point in $\LN$ and $\ell > 0$, we will say that “$(x, \ell)$ satisfies \eqref{condi:LL}” when:

 where $\Cc_\beta$ is some large enough constant introduced in \cite[(1.16)]{armstrong2019local}.

 Let us note that in the statement of Theorem \ref{theo:main2} we assume that $\dist(\DD(x, R), \partial \LN) \geq \delta \sqrt{N}$ which is clearly a stronger assumption, at least for $N$ large enough depending only on $\delta, \beta$.